mlrun/mlrun/docs/install/remote.md

     ```ini
     MLRUN_DBPATH=<URL endpoint of the MLRun APIs service endpoint; e.g., "https://mlrun-api.default-tenant.app.mycluster.iguazio.com">
     ```
+If the MLRUN_DBPATH points to a remote iguazio cluster and the V3IO_API and/or V3IO_FRAMESD vars are not set, they are inferred from the DBPATH.

 2. If the remote service is on an instance of the Iguazio MLOps Platform (**not relevant for MLRun CE**), set the following environment variables as well: